KiPIDesTAN/aks-auditd/README.md

 Linux auditd is a userspace component responsible for monitoring and logging system calls and events for security auditing purposes.
 It tracks file access, user activity, and changes to system configurations, providing detailed logs to help administrators monitor and review actions on the system. auditd is often used to ensure compliance with security policies and to investigate suspicious behavior or breaches.

 aks-auditd is an implementation of auditd for [Azure Kuberentes Service](https://learn.microsoft.com/en-us/azure/aks/what-is-aks) worker nodes.
-It runs as a Daemonset to deploy auditd and audispd-plugins to the node whenever a new node is created.
+It runs as a DaemonSet to deploy auditd, audispd-plugins, and a utility application to the node whenever a new node is created in a pool.
 The auditd service collects audit information and sends it to the node's syslog implementation.
 AKS relies on the the deployment of the [Container Insights add-on](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli#enable-container-insights) within the cluster and a Container Insights data collection rule configured to [collect Syslog data](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-syslog).
 Once collected, the data arrives in the Log Analytics Workspace's Syslog table.

-A deployable end-to-end demo is available in the [demo](./demo/README.md) folder.
+*A deployable end-to-end demo is available* in the [demo](./demo/README.md) folder.
 This should be the first place you look to understand how the solution works.

 ## Pre-built Container Image